losrobbos/python-flask-mini-api-demo/README.md

 `pip install -r requirements.txt`

+PIP is the Python Package Installer.
+Just like "npm" in Node.
+And instead of a package.json file we got a plain textfile "requirements.txt" where all dependencies / needed packages are listed flat.

 Now it should install Flask and all it's dependencies into your local "venv" folder.

 You can check the installed packages: